infoteam-Software-AG/profile-assist/src/test/resources/personas/beate_laurenz/information.md

 ## Beate Laurenz - Software Developer

-**Hintergrund:**
+### Background: ###

-- 7 Jahre Erfahrung in der Backend-Entwicklung
+- 7 years of experience in backend development
-- Expertise in Java und Microservices
+- Expertise in Java and microservices
-- Erfolgreiche Umsetzung von skalierbaren E‑Commerce‑Lösungen
+- Successful implementation of scalable e-commerce solutions
-- Starke Kenntnisse in Cloud‑Infrastruktur
+- Strong knowledge of cloud infrastructure
-- Teamleitung in agilen Projekten
+- Team leadership in agile projects
-- Leidenschaft für sauberen Code
+- Passion for clean code

-**Ziele:**
+### Goals: ###

-- keine Angabe
+- Not specified

-**Verhaltensweisen:**
+### Behaviours: ###

-- Detailorientiert und lösungsfokussiert
+- Detail-oriented and solution-focused
-- Offener Kommunikationsstil
+- Open communication style
-- Schnelle Anpassung an neue Technologien
+- Quick adaptation to new technologies
-- Teamorientiert mit kollaborativem Ansatz
+- Team-oriented with a collaborative approach
-- Zielstrebig und ergebnisorientiert
+- Determined and results-oriented
-- Kontinuierliche Lernbereitschaft
+- Continuous willingness to learn

-**Startdatum** 2018-01-01"
+**Start date** 2018-01-01